pmuellr/lambda-logger/README.md

 access the logs quickly, therefore the whole "download" bit, before-hand.
 Plus, I'm a cheap-ass - it costs money to download those things live all the time!

-The basic story is to download the logs with:

-    lambda-logger --update my-flavorite-lambda

-and then you can have them printed to stdout with:

-    lambda-logger my-flavorite-lambda

 options:

-    -l --list     list lambdas / streams with logs in CloudWatch -u --update   update the local logs from CloudWatch -a --all      show all entries, not just today's -g --grouped  group entries by transaction when printing -d --debug    generate debug information
     -h --help        print this help
+    -l --list        list lambdas / streams with logs in CloudWatch -p --print       show log entries
+    -u --update      update the local logs from CloudWatch -a --all         show/update entries since the beginning of time -s --since date  show/update entries since specified date -g --grouped     group entries by transaction when printing -d --debug       generate debug information

-If you don't specify help, list, or update, lamda-logger will print log entries for the specified lambda from today.
+If you don't specify help, list, print or update, lamda-logger will update and then print entries for the last 24 hours.

+The date value for the `since` option should be in the form:

+* n     - uses current year and month and specified day
+* n-n   - uses current year and specified month and day
+* n-n-n - uses specified year, month and day

+Example, if today is 2014-07-13, given a `since` value of

+* '5'        - uses date 2014-07-05
+* '5-6'      - uses date 2014-05-06
+* '2015-6-7' - uses date 2015-06-07

 Typical usage would be as follows: